langmead-lab/vargas/README.md

 -R     --region        Ref region, inclusive. min:max -p     --noprint       Disable stdout printing
--x     --novar         Generate and align to a no-variant graph -i     --simreads      Simulate reads and write to the file specified by -T -T     --readout       File to output reads to
+-x     --novar         Generate and align to a no-variant graph -D     --dual          Align to both variant and non-variant graphs.
+-i     --simreads      Simulate reads and write to the file specified by -T -T     --readout       File to output reads to
 -N     --numreads      Number of reads to simulate, default